 This certification awarded by the National Association of Certified Valuation Analysts (NACVA) ensures high quality in business and intangible asset valuations.

-Candidates for CVA certification need to hold a CPA license or otherwise demonstrate the necessary theoretical knowledge and experience (two years full-time or over 10 business valuations).
+Candidates for CVA certification need to hold a CPA license or otherwise demonstrate the necessary theoretical wealth management knowledge and experience (two years full-time or over 10 business valuations).
 In addition, you must be a NACVA member and attend a five-day training program.

 To become a CVA, you will have to complete a case study or report for peer review, submit six reference letters and pass a five-hour examination.